LLNL/RAJA/docs/sphinx/user_guide/feature/iteration_spaces.rst

           same index appears in multiple segments, the corresponding loop iteration will be run multiple times.

-Please see :ref:`indexset-label` for a detailed discussion of how to create and use these segment types.
+Please see :ref:`tut-indexset-label` for a detailed discussion of how to create and use these segment types.

 Segment Types and Iteration